UniSACyber/S3ID/README.md

 - A simulation of more advanced cyber attacks against SDN-based space systems will be performed.

 ## Reference publication
+Further details of the dataset are discussed in the paper below.
+For using the S3ID dataset, the following paper must be cited.
 Uhongora, U., Thinyane, M., & Law, YW.
 (2024) __"Development of an SDN-based Space Systems Simulation Framework for Intrusion Detection."__ IEEE International Conference on Cyber Security and Resilience (IEEE CSR), *__Forthcoming__*.